yashsavani/Advanced-Foundations-of-ML/README.md

 ## Core Math

 Before diving into some of the more advanced math concepts, I would encourage you to at least cursorily go through some of the core math resources provided here.
 I recommend doing this even if you think you are comfortable with all the topics listed below.
 I can't count the number of times I thought I completely understood some core math concept, only to later realize that there was some subtlety I had neglected.
-These neglected subtleties can often have a cascading effect making it very hard to understand some of the more advanced material that rely on this solid core.
+These neglected subtleties can often have a cascading effect making it very hard to understand some of the more advanced material that rely on a solid core.

 - Propositional logic,
 - Set theory (ZFC axioms),